How-to: Prepare a word for book folding with Inkscape

 Now we need to center the word on the light grey rectangle.
 For this:

-1. Click to use the Selection tool.
+- Click to use the Selection tool.
 This is the top most tool icon.
 It looks like a mouse cursor (an arrow).

-2. Hold the Shift key and click on the rectangle and on the text to select them both.
-You will see that they are selected, when each of them has a thin dashed border.
+key and click on the rectangle and on the text to select them both.
+You will see that they are selected, when each of them has a thin dashed border. - Open the dialog for aligning objects with

-4. In the dialog, make sure that the button marked with 1 in the screenshot is inactive, then click on the buttons for centering vertically and horizontally.
+in the screenshot is inactive, then click on the buttons for centering vertically and horizontally.
 The order does not matter.

 Imagine that this will be the final image, how it looks when the book is fanned open.
 If you are happy with how it looks now, proceed.
 Else, click on the rectangle with the Selection tool, and use the arrows to change the rectangle’s size and then do the centering again.